escanoru/Ansible-Cockpit_CentOS7-8/README.md

-Ansible - cockpit with k8s and docker modules
+Ansible - cockpit on CentOS7/8
 =========================================
 This Ansible playbook will install cockpit on CentOS hosts.